- 1 whole chicken (1.2kg – 1.8kg)

-Note 2 – Do I need to truss my chicken when roasting?
+Note 1 – Do I need to truss my chicken when roasting?
 No. If I am making a quick dinner, I rarely bother trussing because this recipe gives you truly succulent, perfectly cooked chicken every time with or without twine.
 The twine assists in sealing in the juices and allows the chicken to cook more evenly (it stops too much hot air circulating inside the cavity, stopping the chicken breast from cooking too quickly and drying out).
-I have cooked chicken many times using this recipe without the twine and it’s still absolutely delicious.
 The cooking twine is optional and not essential.

 Note 2 – If you don’t have a baking tray compatible with your stove top, pour the pan drippings and vegetables into a large skillet instead.

 How do I cook a whole chicken in the air fryer?
 Use the same method as above to marinate the chicken.
 Place the chicken in the air fryer basket and cook at 180°C for 1 hour and 15 minutes.
 Allow the chicken to rest for at least 10 minutes uncovered before carving and serving.

 MAKE AHEAD – Marinate and refrigerate the chicken for up to 48 hours before cooking.